 Non-exempt employees are paid an hourly wage, rather than on a salaried basis, and those who work more than 40 hours per week are entitled to time and one-half of their regular rate of pay for each hour of overtime worked.

-Fair Labor Standards Act
+Fair Labor Standards Act Updates

 In 2020 the Department of Labor (DOL) updated the new federal overtime provisions of the Fair Labor Standards Act (FLSA).
 The rules updates included:

-- The total annual compensation requirement for highly compensated employees increases from $100,000 to $107,432.
+- The total annual compensation requirement for highly compensated employees increased from $100,000 to $107,432.

 - Employers can use bonuses and incentive pay (including commissions) to satisfy up to 10% of the standard salary level.